Samsung/LPVS/README.md

    github.api.url=
    github.secret=LPVS
    ```
+   Tip: For for usual GitHub account use  https://api.github.com  in field: github.api.url.

    For convience adding these properties(associated with github) included in docker-compose.yml (so not needed to add it in application.properties).
    For additional information about using Docker and tips, please check file [Docker_Usage](.github/Docker_Usage.md).